Preparing Your Company for COVID-19 Vaccines

 An increasing number of businesses are coming up with creative ways to incentivize employees to get vaccinated.
 Every business, including mid-sized and smaller businesses, can take part.

-According to the latest public opinion surveys, a growing majority of Americans have already begun the process of vaccination or are ready to get vaccinated when it’s their turn.
+According to the latest public opinion surveys, a growing majority of Americans have already begun the process of vaccination or are ready to get vaccinated now that vaccines are widely available.
 Some people, however, may have additional questions or need extra support before making their decision about vaccines.

 The most important thing you can do is to communicate with your employees, workers and customers about the benefits and safety of COVID-19 vaccines.
-Your communications can serve to educate employees about vaccines and encourage them to get vaccinated when it’s their turn.
+Your communications can serve to educate employees about vaccines and encourage them to get vaccinated at their earliest opportunity.

 Vaccines save lives.
 They also require trust, transparency and accountability.
 The factors that influence a person’s decision to take vaccines are nuanced and affected by how they see and experience the world.
 Science and facts aren’t the only predictors of human behavior.
 People make vaccine decisions based on social norms, their perceptions of how others will view their decision, feedback from people they trust, their perceptions of risk, the consistency of messages and the convenience of getting vaccinated.